 What about the scene of a car accident?
 That depends on the circumstances.
 For example, it is more important to take photographs of the intersection where the accident occurred and how the cars were positioned following the impact, as opposed to taking pictures in a rear-end collision where both parties have pulled over to the side of the freeway to exchange information.

 How about property damage?
-In a car accident, you should take pictures of your property damage before your vehicle is repaired, especially if your damage is severe.
+In a car accident, our car accident attorney recommends taking pictures of your property damage before your vehicle is repaired, especially if your damage is severe.
 Just as importantly, you should try to take photographs of the other driver’s vehicle.

 After an accident caused by someone else, it is important to contact a knowledgeable personal injury lawyer as soon as possible, particularly if you have been seriously injured.
 For more information about the importance of photographs – or any other aspect of a personal injury claim – get in touch with The Law Office of Cohen & Jaffe, LLP.